elsonrodriguez/kubernetes.github.io/docs/getting-started-guides/openstack.md

 ```sh
 export KUBERNETES_PROVIDER=openstack; curl -sS https://get.k8s.io | bash
 ```
 Alternatively, you can download [Kubernetes release](https://github.com/kubernetes/kubernetes/releases) and extract the archive.
-To start your local cluster, open a shell and run:
+To start your cluster, open a shell and run:

 ```sh
 cd kubernetes # Or whichever path you have extracted the release to